Daiane Limeira

-Daiane Limeira Santos Silva (born 7 September 1997), commonly known as Daiane Limeira or simply Daiane, is a Brazilian professional footballer who plays as a defender for Flamengo and the Brazil women's national team.
+Daiane Limeira Santos Silva (born 7 September 1997), commonly known as Daiane Limeira or simply Daiane, is a Brazilian professional footballer who plays as a defender for Portland Thorns FC of the National Women's Soccer League (NWSL) and the Brazil women's national team.

 Club career

 Daiane began her formal football training at Clube de Regatas do Flamengo's soccer school in Uberlândia.
 At 16 years old she had a successful trial with Associação Desportiva Centro Olímpico, but was unable to raise enough funds to relocate to São Paulo and take up her place.
 Instead she tried out with Kindermann's under-17 team, where she impressed enough to be brought straight into the adult first team.